Whose Rules – Part 1

 Lesson learned: A child of the devil needs to be exorcised, regularly.

-Within three months, Bernie was scheduled for Ray Treatment on the newly installed equipment at Peter McCallum Clinic, and he is to have chemotherapy, also in its infancy, to try to stop the re-growth.
+Within three weeks, Beau was scheduled for Ray Treatment on the newly installed equipment at Peter McCallum Clinic, and to have chemotherapy, also in its infancy, to try to stop the re-growth.
 The schedule was, Chemo – Ray – Operation – Ray – Chemo.

-Father is screaming about how much trouble Bernie’s caused the family.
-His drunken anger calls for him to pick up a knife to make his point and as he is waving it in Bernie’s face – he must have seen his own reflection.
-He dropped it to the table, picked the boy up in one hand and carried him off to the place.
+Father is screaming about how much trouble Beau’s caused the family.
+Father’s drunken anger calls for him to pick up a knife to make his point and as he is waving it in Beau’s face – he must have seen his own reflection.
+He dropped it to the table, punched Beau in his good ear, picked the semi-conscious boy up in one hand and carried him off to the Place.

 Three days in solitude sorts out most six year-olds.

-The place is a closet, 2 feet by 2 feet by 8 feet tall.
-Bernie can stand in there, he can squat into a tiny ball so that he can muffle his sobs.
-The smell, although foul, has become almost friendly now, it’s the place and no-one else ever goes in.
+The Place is a closet, 2 feet by 2 feet by 8 feet tall.
+Beau can stand in there, he can squat into a tiny ball so that he can muffle his sobs.
+The smell, although foul, has become almost friendly now, it’s the Place and no-one else ever goes in.

 The room has two louvered windows, about 2 feet wide and 3 feet high.
 They stand aside a single door that drops down 3 feet to the ground below.
 A simple sad-face room with a dirty green door.
 There are no steps, they don’t arrive for a couple of years.
 There are a number of variations of sawn logs on end, banana boxes that rot and later a large concrete paving stone that serves as a welcome mat, but for now, it’s just climb up onto the door-sill with toes-only on firm footing and reach for the pad-bolt, slip it open and fall in.